anarseyf/cs416/Essay.md

 Scene 3 focuses on a handful of remarkable Formula 1 seasons, and provides a detailed look at rivalries that made each memorable.

-### Why
+### Why:

 Each scene builds on the previous both in narrative and visual terms, and each provides a progressively narrower, and more curated, slice of the story.
 This helps take the user from a cold start to familiarity without disorienting them.

 ## Annotations.

-> What template was followed for the annotations, and why that template?
+> _What template was followed for the annotations, and why that template?
 How are the annotations used to support the messaging?
-Do the annotations change within a single scene, and if so, how and why
+Do the annotations change within a single scene, and if so, how and why?_

 There are two types of annotations here:

 Static:

-- pre-written text for each section, explaining the context and suggesting a starting point for exploration.
+- Pre-written text for each section, explaining the context and suggesting a starting point for exploration.
 - Curated lists (drivers in Scene 2 and seasons in Scene 3) themselves serve as annotations.

 Dynamic: generated based on user selections, used in each scene.
 For example:

-- "Michael Schumacher won 7 titles and 93 races across 19 seasons" - in Scenes 1 and 2;
+- `Michael Schumacher won 7 titles and 93 races across 19 seasons` - in Scenes 1 and 2;
-- "Jenson Button placed 2nd in the 2011 championship" - in Scene 2 on timeline mouse-over;
+- `Jenson Button placed 2nd in the 2011 championship` - in Scene 2 on timeline mouse-over;
-- "9 races won by Nico Rosberg" - in Scene 3 (used in the legend at the bottom of the table).
+- `9 races won by Nico Rosberg` - in Scene 3 (used in the legend at the bottom of the table).

-### Why
+### Why:

+Static annotations provide the look and feel of a newspaper article and help support the narrative structure; dynamic ones help support the data-driven part of the presentation, while making them read as complete sentences again helps with the narrative look and feel.
+This gives a balance which is a good match for the medium of an interactive document.

 ## Parameters and States

-> What are the parameters of the narrative visualization?
+> _What are the parameters of the narrative visualization?
 What are the states of the narrative visualization?
-How are the parameters used to define the state and each scene?
+How are the parameters used to define the state and each scene?_

 ### Parameters